dwromero/ckconv/README.md

 If you prefer to construct the conda environment manually, please follow the commands speficiend in `manual_installation.txt`

 #### Experiments and `config` files
-To reproduce the experiments in the paper, please follow the configurations given in the file `runs/my_experiment.sh`
+To reproduce the experiments in the paper, please follow the configurations given in `runs/README.md`

-Specifications on the parameters specified via the `argsparser` can be found in the corresponding `config.py` files.
+Specifications on the parameters specified via the `argsparser` can be found in the corresponding `config.py` file.

 #### Pretrained models
-To use pretrained models, please add the argument `--config.pretrained==True` to the corresponding execution `.sh` file.
+To use pretrained models, please add the argument `--config.pretrained=True` to the corresponding execution line.

 #### Recommendations and details